sandy-the-earth/sandy-the-earth/README.md

 ## 🎯 What is he doing?

-Currently serving as a Project Staff at **IIT-Madras**, Santhosh is a dedicated builder working on bridging the gap of necessity and access to technology.
+Currently building for a **better world**, Santhosh is a dedicated builder working on bridging the gap of necessity and access to technology.
 His expertise spans across Virtual Production, Generative AI, Llow-code Development, and Digital Content Creation - positioning him as a versatile innovator bridging technological capabilities with practical solutions.

 ## 🚀 Professional Focus